Farukh-Nizamani/AI-assignment/README.md

 ### Stack
 - **FastAPI** – Backend exposing a `/predict` endpoint.
 - **PyTorch** – Tiny placeholder model that maps the 20 answers to a probability.
-- **Streamlit** – Frontend UI that displays all questions, collects answers, calls the API, and shows the result.
+- **Streamlit & CSS** – Frontend UI that displays all questions, collects answers, calls the API, and shows the result.

 ### Project Structure
 ```